Double Eyelid Surgery – What’s Driving This Toronto Trend?

 Why choose Dr. Cory Torgerson for eyelid surgery?

 Dr. Cory Torgerson believes in attention to detail when planning and performing cosmetic surgery procedures.
 The customization of an eyelid surgery is entirely unique for each client.
 Your questions, concerns, preferences, and goals will all be taken into account.
 With a state-of-the-art, contemporary plastic surgery clinic nestled in the heart of Toronto’s culturally diverse downtown, Dr. Torgerson has experience perfecting numerous approaches to double eyelid surgery.
 Toronto patients can count on his skill, artistry, and passion for excellence.
-You’re welcome to schedule a free consultation today.
+You’re welcome to schedule a consultation today.

 - Double Eyelid Surgery – What’s Driving This Toronto Trend?